-Perusing flea markets in Germany is like being kid in a candy store: The sheer assortment of antiques, vintage and second-hand home decor on offer is overwhelming, writes the Antiques Diva.
+Perusing flea markets in Germany is like being kid in a candy store.
+The sheer assortment of antiques, vintage, and second-hand home decor on offer is overwhelming.

 “In their pursuit of excellence, individual nation states specialised in furniture, glass-making, art and architecture, producing designs and workmanship of the very highest standards,” said Miller.
 “As a result, the whole region shares a legacy of impressively endowed castles and palaces, each embodying a succession of style development that influenced the whole of Europe at different eras – from Neoclassicism in Berlin and Baroque in Bavaria to Jundstil (art nouveau) in Vienna.”

 Needless to say, Germany to this day houses a wealth of treasures and a visit through the German countryside is a bit like taking bites of apple strudel – each bite tastier than the last.
 Wandering flea marketing in Germany is like being kid in a candy store: The sheer assortment of antiques, vintage and second-hand home decor on offer is overwhelming, both in variety and the scope of the collections.

 The reunification of East and West Germany has changed the antique landscape as increasingly more treasures are being released into circulation and almost two decades after the wall has fallen Miller calls Germany, “The New France.”